-The Scottish Studies Society's 25th Annual Tartan Day Dinner and Scot of the Year Award presentation will take place at the University of Toronto's Hart House on April 20.
-The recipient of the 2017 award will be Bruce Simpson (pictured above).
-Originally from Scotland, Bruce is a Senior Partner of McKinsey & Company, the leading consulting firm, where he has worked for 30 years.
+The Scottish Studies Society's 25th Annual Tartan Day Dinner and Scot of the Year Award presentation took place at the University of Toronto's Hart House on April 20.
+The recipient of the 2017 award was Bruce Simpson and the award was presented by Rob McEwen who was the 2015 recipient.
+Originally from Scotland, Bruce Simpson is a Senior Partner of McKinsey & Company, the leading consulting firm, where he has worked for 30 years.
 He moved to Canada from Paris with his wife Tracy and three sons in 2000.
 He is a business leader deeply committed to innovation and Canadian competitiveness, and a community leader engaged in the arts, human rights, healthcare, the environment, women's advancement, and other social causes.
-For more information and past winners click here.
+Pictures of the event have been posted here.

 Scottish Diaspora Tapestry World Tour guide Jenny Bruce in Toronto with Patricia Liddell Russell in front of the tapestry panel depicting her father Eric Liddell, the 1924 Paris Olympics gold medal winner of "Chariots of Fire" fame.
 Following exhibitions in North America, the Tapestry continues on its journey.
 Details here.